-As the construction envirnonment increasingly works towards densely populated offices and mixed use complexes, the associated regulations have a creative impact on the way architects approach acoustics.
-As needs become increasingly diverse, the ability to tailor acoustic testing to customers’ precise requirements becomes an essential ingredient in project success.
+As the construction environment increasingly works towards densely populated offices and mixed use complexes, the associated regulations have a creative impact on the way architects approach acoustics.
+As needs become increasingly diverse, the ability to tailor acoustic testing services to customers’ precise requirements becomes an essential ingredient in project success.

-Exova operates a UKAS accredited testing laboratory No. 1762 in the UK and a UKAS accredited testing laboratory No. 4559 in the Middle East, where we meet a range of accreditations including ASTM and BS EN ISO standards.
+Element operates a UKAS accredited acoustic testing service laboratory No. 1762 in the UK and a UKAS accredited testing laboratory No. 4559 in the Middle East, where we meet a range of accreditations including ASTM and BS EN ISO standards.
 We have the flexibility to work to your individual needs, conducting trials on your own materials or on samples that we can provide.

 We also conduct acoustic testing on insulation material such as glasswool and rockwool and on the following products:

 - Glazing systems